Jones Very: Mental health

-Very was known as an eccentric, prone to odd behavior and may have suffered from bipolar disorder.
+Very was known as an eccentric, prone to odd behavior and may have had bipolar disorder.
 The first signs of a breakdown came shortly after meeting Emerson as Very was completing an essay on William Shakespeare.
 Very later explained: "I felt within me a new will...it was not a feeling of my own but a sensible will that was not my own...These two consciousnesses, as I may call them, continued with me".
 In August 1837, while traveling by train, he was overcome with terror at its speed until he realized he was being "borne along by a divine engine and undertaking his life-journey".
 He told Henry Ware Jr., professor of pulpit eloquence and pastoral care at Harvard Divinity School, that divine inspiration helped him suddenly understand the twenty-fourth chapter of the Gospel of Matthew and that Christ was having his Second Coming within him.
 When Ware did not believe him, Very said "I had thought you did the will of the Father, and that I should receive some sympathy from you—But I now find that you are doing your own will, and not the will of your father".
 Very also said he was under the influence of the Holy Spirit and composed verse while in this state.
 Emerson did not believe Very's claim, and noting the poor writing, he asked "cannot the spirit parse & spell?"
 Very said he was also tormented by strong sexual desires which he believed were held in check only by the will of God.
 To help control himself, he avoided speaking with or even looking at women—he called it his "sacrifice of Beauty".